Bill Russell Bio And Facts

 Who gave Russell and the Celtics problems during his career?

-Russell played against a few all time greats during his career.
-His stiffest individual competition came from Wilt Chamberlain, another giant at the time who dominated with his rebounding.
+Bill Russell’s stiffest individual competition came from Wilt Chamberlain, another giant at the time who dominated with his rebounding.
 The main difference between the two was where Russell dominated defensively, Wilt equally dominated offensively.
 Chamberlain is one of the top scorers of all time, having seasons of 50 points per game averages, and even a 100 point game (most all time in one game).

 What difficulties did Russell face during his life before his successful basketball career?